Logical or Relational: The Anatomy of an Ideal Team

 Level 2 (Amygdala): The amygdala (also subcortical) manages our emotional connection to an experience.
 This is where we determine whether something is good for us or not.
 An angry dog running across the yard, or a person running out of a bank holding a gun is bad, even scary.
 Your spouse standing with open arms, a broad smile, and a gleam in their eyes is good.
 The amygdala asks, “Is this good, bad or scary?”

 Level 3 (Right, Cingulate Cortex): We also call this the sharing center.
 This part of our brain is where we maintain an attuned relational connection with someone – even during painful experiences.
-Someone who is glad to be with you (joy) and is willing to sit listen and affirm your emotions (without trying to “fix” your issue) is someone who wants you to share your emotions.
+Someone who is glad to be with you (joy) and is willing to sit listen and affirm your emotions (without trying to “fix” your issue) is someone who wants you to share your emotions - even your pain.
 The cingulate asks, “Is this someone I can share with?”

 Level 4 (Right, Prefrontal Cortex): This “joy center” discerns how we handle our situations.
 This is where we hold our knowledge of how it is for us to act – how I respond in a way that will satisfy me.
+This is where group identity or belonging is defined.
 The right, PFC asks, “Do I know how to act?”

-As your brain processes information, it is constantly running this path, from level 1 upward and forward to level 5.
+As your brain processes information, it is constantly running this path, from level 1 "upward and forward" to level 5.
 Any time the function of any of the levels is overwhelmed beyond its skills, or you become distressed, you drop out of this path (the relational circuits switch off) and you are then operating in non-relational, enemy mode and operating predominantly from the left side of your brain.
-Rather than fully, and healthily processing the pain, the brain is trying to fix the distress – solve the problem.
+Rather than fully, and healthily processing the situation, the brain is trying to fix the distress or overwhelm, i.e. solve the problem.

 As mentioned above, most of us are not aware of these circuits in our brain.
 Therefore, we don’t know how to use them properly.
 Part of growing our emotional maturity is by learning to discern whether or not you are in relational mode or enemy mode.